Why it’s Important to Control the White Balance Settings on Your Camera

 White Fluorescent Light

-Used with flash photography
+Used with flash

-You can use these settings to adjust based on the camera’s suggestions.
-These are helpful to use if you have never experimented or changed your white balance prior to shooting.
-It is true that for RAW images you can adjust white balance in programs such as Lightroom during post production.
-But, changing white balance prior to shooting will help you determine what you want your image to look like.
+For RAW images, you can adjust the white balance in Lightroom during post production.
+But, changing the white balance before shooting will help you determine what you want your image to look like.

 Manually Adjusting White Balance Using the Custom Setting

-A grey card is typically used when a mixed lighting situation is present during your session.
+A gray card is typically used when a mixed lighting situation is present during your session.
 This may be that you have a mixture of natural light and overhead lighting, in which case this helps to bring the natural and neutral color back to your images.

-Then you navigate to the “custom” setting of white balance as we discussed.
-It will guide you to choose an image, in which you select the one you took of your grey card.
-Press OK and the white balance will be set.
-If you change positions or move within the space you are shooting, you will need to readjust and photograph the card again.
+Then you navigate to the “custom” setting of white balance, as we discussed.
+It will guide you to choose an image, in which you select the one you took of your gray card.
+Press OK, and the white balance will be set.
+If you change positions or move within the space you are taking photos of; you will need to readjust and photograph the card again.

 Adjusting Color Temperature

-As the number on the scale increases, the temperature goes from blue, to cool blue, to warm yellow to completely yellow – this replicates the temperature slider you would use in Lightroom.
+As the number on the scale increases, the Kelvin value temperature goes from blue to a cool blue cast, and from warm yellow to completely yellow – this replicates the temperature slider you would use in Lightroom.
 Based on your style and vision for the image, you can change the temperature as you see fit.